6.451.1 Policies, Authorities, Categories, and Approvals

 3. After QSIs have been made effective, business units and HCO will review QSI distribution patterns.

-Retroactive Limitations
+Retroactive Limitation

 Special Act and Manager Awards